Moustov/pedalboard/docs/signal_processing/electronic level.md

 To avoid overloading the signal and reaching inadmissible voltages, a [VOLTAGE LEVEL DETECTOR](https://www.researchgate.net/publication/280728100_Op-Amp_Application_Circuits_practice_1) could be involved.

 ### Gain control
-To adjust the gain, since a nonè-inverting amplifier configuration will be used, we will simply apply the formula
+To adjust the gain, since a non-inverting amplifier configuration will be used, we will simply apply the formula

 > Vout = Vin(1+R1/R2)